-A good set of workout shorts will always have a place on my carry-on only packing list, and these are my absolute favorites.
+A good set of workout shorts will always have a place on my packing list, and these are my absolute favorites.
 They’re feather-light, fit comfortably, and dry quickly.
 They double as a swimsuit too, for all my ocean, lake, river, and hot tub adventures.

 Button-Up Shirt: Columbia Silver Ridge

 While this is my main shirt for multi-day trekking and hiking, it’s stylish and practical enough to use as a stand-alone travel shirt as well.
 I don this shirt when I need to transform from ‘scruffy budget backpacker’ to ‘respectable, cultured traveler,’ and it works like a charm.